 The stock brakes aren't all that bad around town, especially with fresh fluid, but I never felt that they'd hold up that well on a long downhill run, trying to stop a couple of tons of van.

 It needed new brake pads, and there was grease on the centre cap of one wheel, suggesting that the wheel bearing was leaking, so I broke down and got new brakes.
 Lines.
 Wheel bearings.
 And so on.
-The new rotors just fit, and the calipers actually forced the removal of the wheel weights :o) The wheels are now on studs like the rear wheels, rather than bolts.
+The new rotors just about fit, and the calipers actually forced the removal of the wheel weights :o) The wheels are now on studs like the rear wheels, rather than bolts.
 That's a positive in my book.
-The rear brakes need the pistons replaced, and the drums were done at the same time.
+The rear brakes needed the pistons replaced, and the drums were done at the same time.
 Soon, I'll be able to do stoppies.

 2007